port-labs/port-docs/docs/guides-and-tutorials/resolve-pagerduty-incident.md

 </details>

-We also need to create the following secrets in our GitHub repository:
+Make sure you created the following secrets in your GitHub repository (Should have done it in the [automation guide](https://docs.getport.io/guides-and-tutorials/create-slack-channel-for-reported-incident)):
 - `PORT_CLIENT_ID` - Your Port client ID.
 - `PORT_CLIENT_SECRET` - Your Port client secret.
 - `BOT_USER_OAUTH_TOKEN` - The Slack app bot token.